billythegoat356/OVNI/README.md

 make -j $(nproc)
 ```

-Check your NVIDIA driver version to know if you need the version 13.0 or 12.1 of the SDK (other versions aren't implemented in PyNVC).
+Check your NVIDIA driver version to know if you need the version 13.0 or 12.1 of the SDK.
+*(other versions aren't implemented in PyNVC)*
 ```sh
 nvidia-smi
 # +-----------------------------------------------------------------------------------------+